 Rideshare insurance is a necessity for Uber and Lyft drivers, but an oddball in the insurance world.
 It’s very limited coverage that only applies at select times: specifically, when a driver has their rideshare app turned on, but hasn’t yet accepted a ride or picked up a customer.
 It’s also primarily meant for collision and comprehensive claims, as Uber and Lyft already provide liability insurance.
-(We explain the intricacies of rideshare coverage in more detail here, if you’re interested.)
+(For more details, check out our Rideshare Insurance Guide.)

 The kicker is: When you’re buying rideshare insurance, you’re paying an additional monthly premium for coverage that has limited reach during a restricted time period.
 It likely won’t add a lot to you insurance bill, considering that it typically costs between $10 and $30 per month.
 However, people that only drive rideshare on occasion might find it irksome to pay for another insurance product that they’re barely using.